Police identified Berea bank robbery suspect through vehicle, social media posts

 The name of the Berea bank robbery suspect has shown up in federal court records, which show investigators identified the suspect of the fatal Berea bank shooting through the vehicle he fled in and social media posts, according to court documents.

-A federal affidavit was filed in Eastern Kentucky District Federal Court Friday, which identified the suspect as Brailen Weaver, 18.
+A federal affidavit was filed in U.S. District Court for the Eastern District of Kentucky Friday, which identified the suspect as Brailen Weaver, 18.
 Police previously said the suspect had been arrested Friday morning, but did not provide the suspect’s identity.

 The incident happened around 2 p.m. at the U.S. Bank on Chestnut Street in Berea.
 The affidavit says Weaver shot and killed a man and shot and killed a teller shortly afterward.